 So now we are having our wedding in Atlanta (and trust me, I am so excited and happy I do not have to deal with the stress of a destination wedding now).
 I knew from the early days of “planning” I wanted my three favorite things to be incorporated into the wedding, burlap, yellow, and navy.
 Here are just a few pictures from my Pinterest wedding board that have inspired me so far:

-Aside from Charleston, I also had a vision of being married in a plantation.
-It wouldn’t be a southern wedding if weren’t at a plantation!
+Aside from Charleston, I also had a vision of being married on an estate of some sort.
+It wouldn’t be a southern wedding if there wasn’t some outdoor element to the day.
 But eventually I started falling in love with the rustic theme (burlap!) and decided I wanted a barn wedding.
 We are a pretty laid back couple and the fancy ballroom type wedding is just not for us.